Nearest neighbor search: Greedy search in proximity neighborhood graphs

-Proximity graph methods (such as HNSW) are considered the current state-of-the-art for the approximate nearest neighbors search.
+Proximity graph methods (such as navigable small world graphs and HNSW) are considered the current state-of-the-art for the approximate nearest neighbors search.

 The methods are based on greedy traversing in proximity neighborhood graphs $G(V,E)$ in which every point $x_i \in S$ is uniquely associated with vertex $v_i \in V$.
 The search for the nearest neighbors to a query q in the set S takes the form of searching for the vertex in the graph $G(V,E)$.

 The basic algorithm – greedy search – works as follows: search starts from an enter-point vertex $v_i \in V$ by computing the distances from the query q to each vertex of its neighborhood $\{v_j:(v_i,v_j) \in E\}$, and then finds a vertex with the minimal distance value.
 If the distance value between the query and the selected vertex is smaller than the one between the query and the current element, then the algorithm moves to the selected vertex, and it becomes new enter-point.
 The algorithm stops when it reaches a local minimum: a vertex whose neighborhood does not contain a vertex that is closer to the query than the vertex itself.